alpha-unito/syscall_intercept/README.md

 ```

 # Limitations: #

 * Only Linux is supported
 * Only x86\_64 and RISC-V are supported
 * Only tested with glibc, although perhaps it works
 with some other libc implementations as well
 * RISC-V version assumes `$t6` is not used as base pointer or as source
 register without being reinitialized after an `ecall` and before the ending of
+a function.
+While this assumption involves heuristics, this choice was tested
-a function - tested with glibc 2.35, 2.37 and 2.39
+on different glibc version, i.e. 2.35, 2.37 and 2.39, and on different kernel
-* :warning: **Clone** is not fully handled on **RISC-V**.
-Whereas in x86_64
-   version it is possible to define post-clone hook functions for both the
-   parent and child threads, on RISC-V it is only possible to define a pre-clone
-   hook function therefore providing a similar interception to every other system
-   calls.
-An example is present in [intercept_sys_clone.c](test/riscv/src/intercept_sys_clone.c)
+implementations manifesting a consistent and working behaviour.

 # Debugging: #

 Besides logging, the most important factor during debugging is to make
 sure the system calls in the debugger are not intercepted.
 To achieve this, use
 the INTERCEPT_HOOK_CMDLINE_FILTER variable described above.